chinmaykrishnroy/QTube/.venv/share/doc/yt_dlp/README.txt

                                     PROFILE to load cookies from, and the CONTAINER name (if Firefox) ("none" for no container) can be given with their
-                                    respective seperators.
+                                    respective separators.
 By default, all
                                     containers of the most recently accessed
                                     profile are used.
 Currently supported
                                     keyrings are: basictext, gnomekeyring,